Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Approx. 2 blocks

-(NOTE: There are also a few variations on the basic jumps that I don't cover here.
+NOTE: There are a few variations on the basic jumps that aren't covered here.
 These involve special set-ups and/or the exploiting of various game bugs.
-These moves aren't necessary to play the game normally, but if you want to look into them further, I recommend the following sites: Tomb Runner, Tomb Raider Tourist and Speed Demos Archive.)
+These moves aren't necessary to play the game normally, but if you want to look into them further, I recommend my Useful Bugs page, as well as the following sites: Tomb RunnerTomb Raider Tourist and Speed Demos Archive.

-SET UP BEFORE JUMPING.
-It takes a moment, but you'll almost never miss a jump if you do.
-To set up for a running jump, first walk Lara up to an edge and line her up facing the spot where you want her to land.
+To set up for a running jump, first walk Lara to the spot where you want her to take off, usually the edge of a ledge.
+Line her up facing the spot where you want her to land.
 (If necessary, use walk, sidestep, pivot and look to get her into position.)
 Hop back once (tap Back).
-Then press and hold Forward and immediately press Jump, and Lara will run two steps and jump on the third.
-Lara always runs two steps before jumping, so if you don't set up, Lara may run off the edge before she can jump, or she may jump too soon, falling short on the other side.
-So unless Lara is being chased or trying to beat a timed trap, don't take a long running start before a jump.
+Then press and hold Forward and immediately press Jump, and Lara will run two steps and jump on the third, taking off right at the edge and land precisely where you're aiming.
+Of course, you can also press and hold Action while Lara is in the air to grab at the end of the jump.

 SAFETY DROP instead of jumping from great heights.
 Lara may still take some damage, but not as much.
-To safety-drop, stand at the edge of a ledge, turn around and press Back while holding Action.
+To safety drop, stand at the edge of a ledge, turn around and press Back while holding Action.
 Lara steps off and catches the ledge so she's hanging by her hands.
 When you release Action, she falls but not as far.
-Lara can also safety-drop to hang from a ledge, then release and grab another ledge or opening below.
-Or, safety-drop, draw weapons, then roll to come up ready for action.
+Lara can also safety drop to hang from a ledge, then release and grab another ledge or opening below.
+Or, safety drop, draw weapons, then roll to come up ready for action.

 CLIMBABLE SURFACES.
 Beginning in TR2, Lara can climb ladders and certain other vertical surfaces.
-Holding the Action key makes her grab and hold on.
+Holding the Action key makes her grab and hang on.
 Direction keys make her climb up, down, left and right.
 She can jump to grab a ladder above her using Jump + Action.
 And sometimes she'll need to do a fancy dismount to jump from a ladder to a ledge behind her or to jump to grab another ladder.
 (For tips, see the relevant Controls pages.)

 Beginning in TR3, she can also use certain overhead surfaces to swing hand-over-hand monkey bar-style.
 The controls are similar to regular ladder climbing: Jump (straight up or forward as needed), press and hold Action to grab and hang on, then use the direction keys to move about.